V-Sekai/manuals/docs/decisions/20211212-create-steamdeck-hardware-proxy-by-installing-fedora-silverblue-and-steam-2.md

 ## Option graveyard: <!-- same as above -->

+- Option: Use Arch Manjaro
+- Rejection Reason: Unfamiliar with OS.

-- Option: Use Arch Manjaor
+- Option: Use Arch Manjaro
 - Rejection Reason: Unfamiliar with OS.

 ## If this enhancement will not be used often, can it be worked around with a few lines of script?